 - Nikto - This is a Web server vulnerability scanner.
 I use my own hacked up version of this Perl program that uses the libwhisker module.
 It has quite a few IDS evasion modes and is pretty fast.
 It is not that subtle, though, which is why I modified it to be a bit more stealthy.

 - Cisco Scanner - This is a small little Windows utility I found that scans IP ranges for routers with the default password of "cisco."
 It has turned up some surprising results in the past and just goes to show how even small little tools can be very useful.
-I am planning to write a little script that will scan IP ranges looking for different types of equipment with default passwords.
+I am to write a little script that will scan IP ranges looking for different types of equipment with default passwords.

 - Sophie Script - A little Perl script coupled with user2sid and sid2user (two windows programs) that can find all the usernames on a Windows box.